Willcox B. and Harriet M. Adsit Professor of Russian

 Modern Language Association

-- Vice President, Association for Slavic, East European, and Eurasian Studies
+Q*ASEEES: Society for the Promotion of LGBTQ Slavic, East European, and Eurasian Studies